TopherMan/XpressoSmoothie/README.md

 Authors
 =======
-TopherMan (Chris George) -- Initial design idea and basic layout.
+TopherMan (Chris George) -- Initial design idea and basic layout, as well as testing and assembly.
 Noobman -- Significant input on design, and completed nearly all routing.